Michael J. Holshouser: Life Resume

 Anywho, thanks for being one of the many catalysts in my little life journey.
 Had read all sorts of Taoist, Buddhist, and a variety of other philosophers up until that point, but for some unknown reason hadn’t touched on the Bhagavad Gita and other Hindu writings.
 The next few years were a real avalanche up in Chico, where I spent the 90’s in a variety of jobs and living situations.
 Lots of coffee, walkabouts, and who knows how many notebooks full of scribbling.
 Anthropological field notes, I sometimes call them.
 Over 2400 pages transcribed, so far.
 It does get old at times, and I don’t consider myself that great a writer, but the random enjoyment of stream of consciousness aphoristic wordplay, coupled with the discipline of running a newspaper pre-Oak Grove, keeps pen and paper at the ready.
 And the thoughts keep rolling out, so much the same, yet each so different in its own little way.

 Moved back to the original geography in the Modesto area in Y2K, where I work a bureaucratic job for a local nonprofit, spend time with the parents, and wander relatively anonymous about the sundry.
-Not sure I’m really any less world-weary and bemused at times, this manifest realm is not always easy on mind, but so it goes.
+Not sure I’m really any less world-weary and bemused at times, this manifest realm is not always easy on the mind, but so it goes.

 Hope this finds you and Hiroko both well.